-Warning: This plot summary is written with the events of the films arranged in chronological order, rather than in the order of which film they happened in.
-Since the films jump back and forth chronologically, especially in the latter installments, don't think you can avoid spoilers by reading this summary and stopping when you see events that aren't familiar.
-Reading this will spectacularly spoiler the plot of the entire series for you; You Have Been Warned.
+WARNING: This synopsis is written with the events of the films arranged in chronological order, rather than in the order of which film they happened in.
+Since the films jump back and forth chronologically, especially in the latter installments, you cannot avoid spoilers by stopping or skipping around when you see events with which you are not familiar.
+Reading this page will spoil the major details and reveals of the entire franchise.
+Read on or go back—make your choice.